viboes/std-make/doc/proposal/reflection/default_swap.md

 # Alternative solution

-Based on a future reflection library e.g. [N4428] or [N4451], we could define the `swap` function instead of generating it.
+Based on a future reflection library e.g. [N4428] or [N4451], we could define a generic `swap` function instead of generating it.
+However, to the author knowledge, this would need to declare a friend function, which is more intrusive.

+## Helper `swap_generated` and forward

-Next follows how the specialization could be defined
+Next follows how the generic overload could be defined making use of some reflection

 ```c++
 namespace std {